 On January 23, 2019, a complaint was filed against Micron and two of our officers, Sanjay Mehrotra and David Zinsner, in the U.S. District Court for the Southern District of New York.
-The lawsuit purports to be brought on behalf of a class of purchasers of our stock during the period from June 22, 2018 through November 19, 2018.
+The lawsuit purported to be brought on behalf of a class of purchasers of our stock during the period from June 22, 2018 through November 19, 2018.
 Subsequently two substantially similar cases were filed in the same court adding one of our former officers, Ernie Maddock, as a defendant and alleging a class action period from September 26, 2017 through November 19, 2018.
 The separate cases were joined, and a consolidated amended complaint was filed on June 15, 2019.
-The consolidated amended complaint alleges that defendants committed securities fraud through misrepresentations and omissions about purported anticompetitive behavior in the DRAM industry and seeks compensatory and punitive damages, fees, interest, costs, and other appropriate relief.
+The consolidated amended complaint alleged that defendants committed securities fraud through misrepresentations and omissions about purported anticompetitive behavior in the DRAM industry and sought compensatory and punitive damages, fees, interest, costs, and other appropriate relief.
 On October 2, 2019, the parties submitted a joint stipulation to dismiss the complaint.
 The Court approved the stipulation and dismissed the complaint on October 3, 2019.
 On March 5, 2019, a derivative complaint was filed by a shareholder in the U.S. District Court for the District of Delaware, based on similar allegations to the securities fraud cases, allegedly on behalf of and for the benefit of Micron, against certain current and former officers and directors of Micron for alleged breaches of their fiduciary duties and other violations of law.
 The complaint seeks damages, fees, interest, costs, and other appropriate relief.
-Similar shareholder derivative complaints were subsequently filed in the U.S. District Court for the District of Delaware and the U.S. District Court for the District of Idaho.
-On November 20, 2019, the plaintiff in the second action filed in the U.S. District Court for the District of Delaware voluntarily dismissed his complaint.
-On November 21, 2019, the plaintiff voluntarily dismissed his complaint that was filed in the U.S. District Court for the District of Idaho.
+Similar shareholder derivative complaints were subsequently filed in the U.S. District Court for the District of Delaware voluntarily dismissed his complaint.
+On November 21, 2019, the plaintiff in the second action filed in the U.S. District Court for the District of Idaho.